panel-attack/panel-attack/readme_characters.txt

 	- id: unique identifier of this character, this id should be specific (see note).
 [IF MISSING YOUR CHARACTER WILL BE IGNORED!]
 	- stage: optional, this specifies which stage to use when 'super selecting' this character
 	- panels: optional, this specifies which panels to use when 'super selecting' this character
+	- (sub_ids): identifiers for other characters, this allows you to define a character bundle that encompasses multiple other characters (picked at random)

 Note: providing a specific, long enough id is a very good idea so that people renaming your mods folders still get properly match with other users regarding your mods. e.g. "mycharacter_myname"